dektlong/dekt-devx-demo/README.md

-# Demo of Tanzu API Grid ♥️😺 ♥️🐶
+# Demo of DevX with Tanzu

-This repo contains artifacts to run a demo illustrating the vision and capabilities of Tanzu API Grid.
+This repo contains artifacts to run a demo illustrating the vision and capabilities of Tanzu for DevX on any k8s

 It is designed to run on any k8s.